VadimEngine/RayTrace/README.md

-Introduction to ray tracing with on OpenGL with Compute Shaders
+Introduction to ray tracing with OpenGL with Compute Shaders

 # Instructions
 - To build (outputs to `/build` directory):